villa101101/SWEN-3000-Assigment-1/README.md

 3. Open the Terminal, run the server

-Make sure you have python 3.5 above

 Install tornado

     pip install tornado

-Go to `server` folder
+If you have python2.7 and there is no `pip` command, try this

+    sudo easy_install pip
+    sudo pip install tornado

+Run `web.py` script

-    python web.py
+    python server/web.py

 Make sure the web API service is available at port 8000

-4. Open Xcode and build the FileExplorer

-5. Test the API by visiting the address in web browser
+4. Test the API by visiting the address in web browser

         http://127.0.0.1:8000/?folder=[FOLDER_NAME]